-Notably, the park features a monument dedicated to Brazil’s independence (Monumento à Independência), hence the park’s name.
-This regal monument is found within the park in Praça do Monumento.
+Notably, the park features a monument dedicated to Brazil's independence (Monumento à Independência), hence the park's name.
+This regal monument is found in the park in Praça do Monumento.

 The park itself is full of beautiful French-style gardens and many ponds and water fountains.
 On Sundays, there is a street fair in the park, at which locals sell unique handicrafts and delicious food.
 You will also find Museu Paulista within the park.